 - Benefits of starting a cleaning business

-- How to manage a cleaning business
+- Managing a cleaning business

-- How to find and keep clients
+- Finding and keeping clients

 Benefits of starting a cleaning business

-Determine your business structure
+Choose your business structure

 Market research and customer targeting